Chandan Singh (air vice marshal)

-Air Vice Marshal Chandan Singh, MVC, AVSM, VrC (18 August 1925 – 29 March 2020) was an Air Officer in the Indian Air Force.
+Air Vice Marshal Chandan Singh Rathore, MVC, AVSM, VrC (18 August 1925 – 29 March 2020) was an Air Officer in the Indian Air Force.
 A highly decorated officer, Singh was awarded the Vir Chakra during the Sino-Indian War and the Maha Vir Chakra during the Indo-Pakistani War of 1971.

 Early life

 Singh was born in Jodhpur State, Pali district in a Rathore Rajput family to Colonel Bahadur Singh, OBI, who commanded the famous Jodhpur Lancers.

 Military career

 Early career

 Singh joined the Jodhpur Lancers in 1941, following in his father's footsteps, as a Second Lieutenant.
 After the Independence of India, the Jodhpur Lancers was amalgamated into the President's Bodyguard and the 61st Cavalry.
 Singh, then a Captain, joined the Indian Air Force.

 Singh was serving in the No. 43 Squadron IAF, when in 1961, he was awarded the Ati Vishisht Seva Medal (then called Vishisht Seva Medal Class II).
 He was awarded the AVSM for "devising new procedures for training and selecting new safe routes."